-2020-2021 the Academy Trust allocated funds as the pupil numbers increased to ensure adequate staffing for the future, setting up a structure of 3 form entry.
-During 2021-2022 we will develop plans, and seek planning permission for the final stage of school growth to increase the school to a planned admission number of 90 as forecasts demonstrate that 630 school places will be required by 2023 without any additional housing in the village.
-Resources will continue to be allocated, as in the past, to meet the aims of the schools' Strategic Plan and School Development Plan as the best way of ensuring the Academy Trust achieves its aims.
+During 2021-22 we have developed plans and gained planning permission for the final stage of school growth to increase the school to a planned admission number of 90 as forecasts demonstrate that 630 school places will be required by 2023 without any additional housing in the village.
+The final stage of build will commence Autumn 2022 and will take just over a year to complete.
+Funding for this growth has already been awarded in a funding agreement with Leicestershire County Council (signed July 2022) and is included as an asset in this year's accounts.

+Resources will continue to be allocated, as in the past, to meet the aims of the schools' Strategic Plan and School Development Plan as the best way of ensuring the Academy achieves its aims.